phaustin/a405/_sources/notebooks/worksheets/dropgrow/worksheet11_dropgrow.md

 This notebook takes the aerosols from

-{ref}`worksheet10_aerosol_dists_solution` and puts them into a constant velocity updraft The integrator calculates the growth of 30 aerosol bins, plus the three prognostic variables
+{ref}`worksheet10_aerosol_dists_solution` and puts them into a constant velocity updraft The integrator calculates the growth of 30 aerosol bins, plus the three prognostic variables.
+The equations used are given in the Day 22 [droplet growth notes](https://drive.google.com/file/d/1mF4ES2IewpnLB-lQHOBuK5JwSnelqkYs/view?usp=sharing)

 ```{code-cell} ipython3
 from pathlib import Path